 Article 75 of the Rome Statute for the International Criminal Court allows for enforcement of restorative justice for survivors of human rights violations.
-The UN Trust Fund is the main mechanism for doing so, along with the

-ICC's legal mandate to require convicted individuals to compensate victims with their own assets.
+The Trust Fund for Victims is the main mechanism for doing so, along with the ICC's legal mandate to require convicted individuals to compensate victims with their own assets.